scrubbbbs/cbird/readme.md

 - rename folders based on filenames
 - copy or sync exif data with matching images
 - aspect ratio property
+- nuke-dups-in: show how many would not be deleted

 ### Indexing
 - store date-modified,size for better updating